-Lisa Maris McDonell is a multidisciplinary artist whose practice embraces performance, choreography, moving image, sound, visual art and therapeutic dance.
+Lisa Maris McDonell is a dance artist whose practice embraces performance, choreography, video, sound, visual art and therapeutic dance.
 She is a graduate of the Western Australian Academy of Performing Arts.

 Lisa's recent projects include Home Truths, supported and presented by Merrigong Theatre's Studio Sessions program.
 The work comprised of five solos for mature female performers, with video and original sound elements also created by McDonell.
 In early 2016 Lisa presented Five Kinds of Paradise at Casula Powerhouse Arts Centre as part of CPAC's 2016 performance season.
 The work was the inaugural recipient of CPAC's GRID residency program with additional support from Tasdance and Arts NSW.
 A piece for five performers, the work included substantial video elements filmed in rural Tasmania.
 In 2017, Lisa was commissioned by Wollongong Art Gallery to create the durational work, Chamber Dances in response to the gallery's Bluescope Gallery space.